The Zero Project

 Thanks to everyone who contributed to this important effort!!

-21 June 2012, Brussels: A Prelude to the European Accessibility Act
+21 June 2012, Brussels: Conference at the European Parliament

 On 21st June 2012, findings of the international Zero Project Report 2012 were discussed with European parliamentarians, policy experts and disabled people's organizations, underpinning the call for a European solution on accessibility.

 This conference, organized by Dr Ádám Kósa MEP, President of the Disability Intergroup of the European Parliament, the World Future Council and the Essl Foundation, in collaboration with the European Disability Forum, hosted a debate on how to unlock Europe’s potential through accessibility led by the members of Bureau of the Disability Intergroup of the European Parliament: Dr Ádám Kósa MEP and Elisabeth Schroedter MEP, as well as, amongst others, Donata Vivanti, Vice-President of the European Disability Forum.
 In addition, Johan ten Geuzendam, Head of Unit Rights of Persons with Disabilities of the European Commission's DG Justice, opened our final discussion as Keynote Speaker.